JaniceVVV/docs/connex/connex-intro.md

 ![connex-architecture](~@public/images/connex/architecture.png)

 ## Implementation Test
-Implementation test is a `BDD` test for connex client implementation. you can test for @vechain/connex in [here](https://connex-impl-test.vecha.in/)
+Implementation test is a `BDD` test for connex client implementation. you can test for `@vechain/connex` in [here](https://connex-impl-test.vecha.in/)

 ### Requirements

 + [Running thor](/thor/get-started/installation.md#running-thor) under `TestNet`
-+ `Connex.Vendor` needs user to interact (Signing should be complected in 40 seconds or it will fail)
++ `Connex.Vendor` needs user to interact (Signing should be completed in 40 seconds or it will fail)
 + `0x7567d83b7b8d80addcb281a71d54fc7b3364ffed` need to be added to wallet

 :::tip note